abeshenov/linux-tutorial/README.md

 In this tutorial we are going to cover some basics of GNU/Linux systems, working from the command line.
 We'll start with some basic commands, structure of the file system, file permissions, and so on...

-There will be probably two sessions of one hour each.
+There will be three sessions of one hour each.

+Here's a [**command cheat sheet**](./commands.md) based on our sessions.

 ## Part I